qlem/dotfiles/README.md

 ```

 Install `iwd` package then start and enable `iwd.service`.
-Authenticate to desired wireless network with `iwctl`.
+Authenticate to desired wireless network with `iwctl`

 ## Xorg configuration